-The mission of the Monroe County Humane Association Therapy Animal Program is to positively impact members of our community and improve mental, physical, emotional, and cognitive health through animal-assisted activities.
+The mission of the Monroe County Humane Association Therapy Animal Program is to make a positive impact on community members by enhancing mental, physical, emotional, and cognitive well-being through animal-assisted activities.

 Program Overview